Akili built Video Games to Help ADHD in kids

 Eddie Martucci: Yeah.
 So it really starts with what technology are looking for.
 And so we don’t source technologies that are meant for any one condition.
 That is more common in the behavioral therapy space where there’s behavioral therapy for disease X because it’s a tried and true technique specific to the disease.
 The way we work is looking for technologies that actually activate specific brain regions and have data that they do that well.
 And so the interesting thing that we found about cognitive functioning, and we knew a little bit about this, but you know, I don’t like to have revisionist history and say we we knew it all, with cognitive dysfunction and disease, independent of the etiology or the cause of why the brain is having issues, the downstream manifestation actually tends to bucket into very similar issues.
 And so our theory was, and so far it’s proven true, is if you could bring technologies that are meant for the neurological processing issues, not the disease, not specifically the disease, then any condition that results in similar issues, you should be able to have a functional impact on.
 Because we’re not we’re not targeting, you know, dopamine reuptake and a dopamine driven disorder.
 We’re not targeting myelination in am anti-myelinating disorder.
 We are targeting the end result, which is how well the brain is communicating.
 So we’ve because we start there, we, we theoretically have the ability to go across disease, and we’ve actually shown it now.
 So the same technology that has a treatment label for ADHD has been able to power two studies, including a larger randomized controlled study in multiple sclerosis adults, and showed clinically meaningful, large changes in speed of processing and related cognitive functions.
 That’s the same technology under the ADHD product.
 ADHD and MS could not be farther from each other in terms of cause, but because the resulting functionally in the same in the same area, that’s then you get that benefit.
 So that’s our theory and that’s how we’re going to continue to develop products and take a functional and a neural network approach, if you will.
 And, and ideally, we have a much more efficient product pipeline because of it.

 Harry Glorikian: So.
 In your mind, like what are the biggest unanswered questions, either for EndeavorRx or for the Akili business.
 Is it more product?
 Is it more market?
-I mean, for example, do you worry about whether it’ll work, you know, in the real world, as well as it did in your initial studies, whether doctors will prescribe the game, whether payers will cover it.
+I mean, for example, do you worry about whether it’ll work, you know, in the real world, as well as it did in your initial studies, whether doctors will prescribe games to help ADHD, whether payers will cover it.
 There’s all these issues.
 And so I’m just wondering where you think the biggest hurdles lie?

 Eddie Martucci: Sure.
 Yeah, I think I think my number one is not about the product.
 It’s really systemic to the to the health care system and industry, which is it’s important to me that the insurance industry, the doctors write prescriptions, but more importantly, the insurance industry and broader we could call it the payer industry.
 Right.
 Anyone that should be paying for medicine pays for digital therapeutics.
 Right.
 I don’t think this should be the only class of medicine where patients bear the entire cost.
 That makes no sense.
 So we are not there yet for sure.
 Right.
 We’re in such the early days that I think some payers are waiting, but I think we’re starting to see a turn.
 We’re beyond skepticism, beyond intrigue, probably into early acceptance.
 And I think the work needs to be done.
 And frankly, we need we need a couple folks in this industry and by folks, I mean both people, but also organizations to step up as the early pioneers for their patients.
 I think that’s really important.
 Now, again, I have empathy for why that part of the industry moves slower.
 They’re trying to protect patients.
 There’s obviously cost arguments as well.
 And there are some of these myths or misconceptions out there about the industry.
 But I think when education is done right and when payers really engage, we’re going to start to see a broader payer ecosystem adopting this like they would any other medicine.
 So I think that’s kind of the biggest near-term barrier.
 And slightly longer term, I think the business model is a question.
 Which no one likes to hear, no investor likes to hear.
 And we’re a company that’s going to go public.
 I don’t mean the business model is a question in that we don’t know if we can make money or build a business.
 I just mean, what is…so, the foundations we know are there.
 Doctors will prescribe, patients will pay, payers are starting to pay.
 It has a benefit in people’s lives.
 So the foundations are there.
 The business will grow.
 What the eventual business model is, is TBD, frankly.
 What is the top end business model that’s going to allow a company to thrive at scale?
 I think we have to invest to learn that.
 And I’d say the same thing about the product.
 In terms of the product, it’s not whether it will work, it’s not whether it can help patients on the market.
 We’ve shown all of that.
 It’s at this point, how well can you develop that product on the market so that it engenders long term compliance so that engenders loyalty and use in the future?
 And so I think in both those scenarios, I guess the health care system’s got to get there.
 Which is a secondary priority, more like an opportunism.
 We don’t want to miss the opportunity to find the best business model or to iterate on the products because we have the ability to do so.
 I don’t want to miss that opportunity to grow the best business model we possibly can.